-Throughout the 2016 Easter Rising centenary events last years, all efforts were made to remember those people who the history books had previously brushed aside, especially the women who fought alongside the men for Irish independence.
+Editor's note: Throughout the 2016 Easter Rising centenary events and beyond, all efforts were made to remember those people who the history books had previously brushed aside, especially the women who fought alongside the men for Irish independence.
 This included the lives of the talented Margaret and Mary Brigid Pearse, sisters of Rising martyrs Patrick and William Pearse, both men executed for their role in the rebellion.

-In a new book “Sisters of the Revolutionaries: The Story of Margaret and Mary Brigid Pearse” published by Merrion Press, sisters Teresa and Mary Louise O’Donnell provide a fascinating insight into the previously unknown importance of the Pearse sisters’ contributions and the formidability of their characters.
+In the book “Sisters of the Revolutionaries: The Story of Margaret and Mary Brigid Pearse” published by Merrion Press, sisters Teresa and Mary Louise O’Donnell provide a fascinating insight into the previously unknown importance of the Pearse sisters’ contributions and the formidability of their characters.

-Below is an insight in the book and the way in which the sisters and their family battled to save Pearse’s school after his death.
+Below is an insight into the book and the way in which the sisters and their family battled to save Pearse’s school after his death.

 Each member of the Pearse family and some of their extended family taught at or assisted in the running of the school.
 Mrs. Pearse acted as housekeeper and matron and Patrick's brother Willie taught art, English, and history.
 Patrick's elder sister Margaret was an assistant mistress but also assumed various other roles, including teaching junior French and corresponding with pupils during holidays; his younger sister Mary Brigid taught harp and piano at the school.
 Despite the Pearse family's commitment to the school, the move to The Hermitage was not successful and student numbers decreased gradually from 1911 onwards.